Free Incorporation worth HK$1,545 when bundled with Accounting & Audit.

 In this article

-What’s the difference between business registration and company registration (BRN vs CRN)
+What’s the difference between business registration and company registration?

-In Hong Kong, it’s important to understand that business registration is different from company registration, including their purposes, requirements, and legal implications.
+In Hong Kong, business registration is different from company registration in purpose, requirements, and legal implications.

 Business Registration